Pokerole-Software-Development/Pokerole-Obsidian-SRD/Readme.md

 ## Sounds Great, How Do I Start?

 1. Download this Obsidian Vault.
-You can do this via Git if you're familiar, or you can
+You can do this via Git if you're familiar, or you can download a [zip](https://github.com/Willowlark/PokeroleObsidianSRD/archive/refs/heads/master.zip) from Github page (you're on it).
-2. Install Obsidian.
+2. Install [Obsidian](https://obsidian.md/).
+(Tip: you may want to look into the requirements for setting up sync before you get started.)
+3. Open the Pokerole SRD folder you downloaded in step one by selecting "Open Folder as Vault".
+4. You'll be prompted if you trust the owner of the vault before enabling plugins (they are required).

+# Credits and Contacts

+- This SRD was put together by myself, I can be contacted through Github (here) or Discord where my username is Willowlark#2359.
+- The data that was used to generate the SRD was compiled out of the book by Shadeslayer into this [repository](https://github.com/XShadeSlayerXx/PokeRole-Discord.py-Base).
+- Box sprites were compiled from this [repository](https://github.com/msikma/pokesprite).
+- Home sprites were ripped from [the spriter's resource](https://www.spriters-resource.com/nintendo_switch/pokemonhome/).